jasonmerino/react-native-navigation-poc/README.md

 ## Requirements
  - ✅ **navigator push**
  - ✅ **navigator pop**
- - 👎🏼 **navigator replace** _(may not implement https://github.com/wix/react-native-navigation/issues/286)_
+ - 😏 **navigator replace** _(may not implement https://github.com/wix/react-native-navigation/issues/286.
+Can get around this by popping and pushing without animation)_
  - ✅ **navigator pop to top**
- - 👎🏼 **navigator pop number of routes** _(may not be implemented https://github.com/wix/react-native-navigation/issues/1591.
+ - 😏 **navigator pop number of routes** _(may not be implemented https://github.com/wix/react-native-navigation/issues/1591.
 Can get around this by popping twice.)_
  - ✅ **configurable navigation transitions per screen**
  - ✅ **select a different tab**
  - ✅ **custom styles for different platform headers**